compensator-cgp/compensator-docs/docs/welcome.md

 # Welcome

-Compensator is a marketplace for Compound DAO that enables transparent governance participation and incentivized delegation.
+Compensator is a marketplace that enables transparent governance participation and incentivized delegation.
 Delegators can explore delegates and allocate vote power while delegates can offer transparent rewards.
-Compensator also enables the staking of COMP tokens for or against proposals.

 ## Key Features